StegSchreck/RatS/README.md

       * Or execute `sudo ./InstallGeckodriver.sh`.
         For this you will need to have tar and wget installed.

-1. Copy the `credentials.cfg.orig` file to `credentials.cfg` and insert your credentials for the sites you need there.
+1. Copy the `credentials.cfg.orig` file to `credentials.cfg` and insert your credentials for the sites you need there (without any quotation marks etc.).

     Copying the file will conserve the possibility to do a `git pull` later on without overwriting your credentials.
 1. Execute the script with **Python3**